FranckNdame/MUD-game/README.md

-# version 0.6.2
+# version 0.6.3
 =======================

 Update:

-*	Enhance the maze layout
+*	Added images to every room in the maze